This post may contain affiliate links. If you use them we will earn a small commission but it won't cost you anything

-If you’re a FIFA fan, you know that Russia hosted this year’s World Cup.
+If you’re a FIFA fan, you know that Russia hosted the 2018 World Cup.
 The games were held in eleven cities, including Moscow and St. Petersburg.
 Those big cities are deservedly renowned for their significance, and they are the places most folks visiting Russia go.
 There is, however, much more to Russia than those two metropolises (click here for another post we wrote about this).
 The World Cup helped make this clear, as it drew attention to lesser known Russian cities.
 One of these lesser known cities that hosted matches is called Kazan.
 Kazan is considered the nation’s Third City.
 It is not the third largest, nor is it the third most popular.
 It is the third in terms of significance, and well worth a trip.
 France and Australia played there in June, and one of the quarter-final games was held there as well.
 But I’m not writing about soccer, I’m writing about going to somewhere slightly off the beaten path in Russia; I’m writing about Kazan itself.
 Whether you are visiting Kazan with kids or traveling Russia solo, everything we write about will be fun to see and do.